Table of Contents

 The Later Vedic Period, also known as the Iron Age in India, was a significant phase in the development of Hinduism.
 This period, which began around 1000 BCE and lasted until the 6th century BCE, saw the emergence of new religious practices, beliefs, and rituals that became an integral part of the Hindu religion.

-• The Later Vedic Period is characterized by the emergence of new social, economic, and political structures in India.
+- The emergence of new social, economic, and political structures in India characterizes the Later Vedic Period.
 This period saw the rise of agriculture, trade, and the formation of large kingdoms.

-• The idea of karma, which means ‘action’ or ‘deed’, is the belief that every action has a consequence, and one’s current life is determined by their past actions.
+- The idea of karma, which means ‘action’ or ‘deed’, is the belief that every action has a consequence, and their past actions determine one’s current life.

 Later Vedic Period Literature